 Cycle and scooter hire and parking: Cycle parking in the area is well used.
-There are two TfL cycle hire docking stations in the neighbourhood but few bays for dockless cycle hire parking.
+There are two TfL cycle hire docking stations in the neighbourhood but few bays for dockless cycle or e-scooter hire.

-Traffic management: While access is limited the neighbourhood is permeable to through traffic and currently needs to remain so due to there being no right turn at the junction of Fleet Street and New Bridge Street.
+Traffic Management: While access is limited neighbourhood is permeable to through traffic and currently need to remain so due to there being no right turn at the junction of Fleet Street and New Bridge Street.
 There is no vehicular access into the area from the Embankment but from 2024 vehicles exiting via Carmelite Street will be able to head both east and west.